The finite-state character of physical dynamics: Distinguishability in time

-We seek a bound on the minimum energy \eqn{E} that satisfies the constraints \eqn{orthogt} for any spectrum of $\nu_n$ and for any set of $N$ distinct states occurring in an interval of length $T$.
+We seek the minimum frequency widths \eqn{dnu} of states satisfying the constraints \eqn{orthogt} for any sequence of $N$ distinct states within a time interval of length $T_N$.

-We can assume without loss of generality that all the $\nu_n$ are distinct \cite{foot-distinct}, and we first consider the case where the evolution is periodic with period $T$.
-Then the discrete spectrum of the system, bounded from below, includes {\em at most} all of the evenly-spaced frequencies
+We assume, {\em without loss of generality}, that all $\nu_n$ are distinct (in both \eqn{dnu} and \eqn{orthogt}, coefficients for a repeated $\nu_n$ can be consolidated), and that overall evolution is periodic with some recurrence-time \cite{qm-recurrence} $T$ that may be much longer than $T_N$.
+Then the discrete spectrum, bound\-ed from below \cite{verch}, includes {\em at most} all of the frequencies

 with $n$ a non-negative integer.
 These are all of the possible eigenfrequencies of energy eigenstates that cycle with period $T$, up to an overall phase.
-We bound the minimum average energy compatible with this spectrum.
+This spectrum restricts the {\em maximum period} to be $T$, but evolution can repeat more than once in this time.
+For $T$ sufficiently large \eqn{nun} approaches a continuous spectrum, allowing us to minimize over the union of all possible discrete spectra.